 - Increase collaboration and coordination, volunteer and landowner participation & capacity.

 The Green Shovels Collaborative thanks all applicants for their interest in the Invasive Phragmites Control Fund.
-The following projects were selected for funding:
+Successful applicants will be notified by email in mid-August.

 Lambton Shores Phragmites Community Group